Glitz from the Ritz

 And Glitz joined right in as he wiggled and hopped!

-They laughed and they sang; sniffed flowers in bloom
+They laughed and they sang; what a joy, what a treat!

-They crossed through the park, and back in the zoom
+They crossed through the park, and back in the street

 With paws on the pavement and joy in their eyes